shinyquagsire23/chipwhisperer/README.md

 # ChipWhisperer

+**This is an experimental branch for developing WinUSB (libusb) support.
+It may be in a broken state**

+WinUSB (aka using a libusb driver instead of a libusb0 driver) requires changing from PyUSB to libusb1 currently due to a bug with PyUSB (see  for more info).

+If you want to try this branch out, you'll need to:

+1. Uninstall and delete the ChipWhisperer driver from Device Manager.
+1. Use Zadig to install the WinUSB driver to the ChipWhisperer.

+Other operating systems should work as is.

 [Wiki](https://wiki.newae.com/V5:Main_Page) |[Documentation](https://chipwhisperer.readthedocs.io) |[Knowledge Base](https://wiki.newae.com/Category:Knowledge_Base) | [Forum](http://www.newae.com/forum) | [Store](https://store.newae.com) | [NewAE](http://newae.com)

 ChipWhisperer is an open source toolchain dedicated to hardware security research.
 This toolchain consists of several layers of open source components: